Modern slavery statement

 Introduction

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and sets out the steps that Conscia has taken to prevent modern slavery and human trafficking within our business and supply chains during the financial year 2024-25.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and sets out the steps that Conscia has taken to prevent modern slavery and human trafficking within our business and supply chains during the financial year 2025-26.
 We are committed to acting ethically and with integrity in all our business dealings and relationships, and we are committed to ensuring that modern slavery and human trafficking do not exist within our business or supply chains.

 Our business

 Conscia is a digital consultancy.
 We sell a broad range of technologies, including hardware, software, and services, across product portfolios including enterprise networking, collaboration, and security solutions.
 Our operations are predominantly based in the UK, with offices in Oxford and Portsmouth.
 In February 2024, we were acquired by Conscia Group, a large European digital consultancy looking to expand into the UK market.
 Conscia is headquartered in Denmark.
 As a result, some of our operations are based in Europe.
-As of March 2025, we have 88 employees.
+As of June 2026, we have 114 employees.
 We conduct sales and customer service operation in the UK.
 We sell products and services directly.

 Our supply chain

-- Have low staff turnover (sub 4% annually) and employ qualified professionals who are a low-risk
+- We have low staff turnover (less than 4% annually) and employ qualified professionals, who are generally considered a lower-risk group for modern slavery.

-group for modern slavery. - Have worked with the same three distributors for the last 10 years, and know their staff.
-However, we still require them to agree to our Supplier Code of Conduct, and make signed declarations to us that that they have measures in place to identify and manage modern slavery.
+- We have worked with the same three distributors for the last 10 years and have established relationships with their teams.
+We also require them to agree to our Supplier Code of Conduct and provide declarations confirming they have measures in place to identify and manage modern slavery risks.

 Policies and procedures